-* You must love your neighbor just as much as you love yourself
+You must love your neighbor just as much as you love yourself

-* What you get by reaching our destination is not really as important as what

-you will become by reaching your destination
+What you get by reaching our destination is not really as important as what you will become by reaching your destination

-* If you really want to be up in life, look for the good in other people and tell

-them about it
+If you really want to be up in life, look for the good in other people and tell them about it

-* Ability without honor has no value
+Ability without honor has no value

-* Failure is not fatal, but failure to change might be
+Failure is not fatal, but failure to change might be

-* We need some big goals to make us stretch, to make us reach
+We need some big goals to make us stretch, to make us reach

-* Out standing people have one thing in common: an absolute sense of mission
+Out standing people have one thing in common: an absolute sense of mission

-* Fear keeps a lot of people from setting goals
+Fear keeps a lot of people from setting goals

-* Effort is the key, but direction and loyalty are paramount
+Effort is the key, but direction and loyalty are paramount

-* Dog got to be mans best friend by wagging his tail, not his tongue
+Dog got to be mans best friend by wagging his tail, not his tongue

-* Ask yourself a question: Is my attitude worth catching?
+Ask yourself a question: Is my attitude worth catching?

-* As important as your past is, it is not as important as the way you see your
+As important as your past is, it is not as important as the way you see your future

-future

-* A fool is quick tempered; a wise man stays cool when insulted
+A fool is quick tempered; a wise man stays cool when insulted

-* Be with wise men and become wise.
+Be with wise men and become wise.
 Be with evil men and become evil.

-* I'm so optimistic I'd go after Moby Dick in a row boat and take the tartar

-sauce with me

-* Focus on the contribution that you can make

-* Hard work brings prosperity; playing around brings poverty

-* If you want to be enthusiastic, act enthusiastic

-* If You take the train off the tracks, it's free but it can't go anywhere

-* Do you know a hard working man?
-He shall be successful and stand before

-kings

-* If you have enough push, you don't have t worry about the pull

-* Its nice to be important, but its more important to be nice

-* Hunger is good - if it makes you work to satisfy it

-* Repetition is the mother of learning

-* Many marriages would be better if the husband and wife clearly understood

-they are both on the same side

-* Humility and reverence for the Lord will make you both wise and honored

-* Some people are so narrow minded they can look through a keyhole with

-both eyes at the same time

-* Real optimism sees the negatives but accentuates the positives

-* Take time to be quiet

-* If you love someone ..... you will always believe in him

-* The difference between winning and being second is very small

-* Love never fails

-* The greatest single cause of a poor self - image is the absence of

-unconditional love

-* The teacher learns far more than the student

-* Story telling is the key to learning

-* Real optimism has reason to complain but prefers to smile

-* Telling the truth gives a man great satisfaction and hard work returns

-many blessings to him

-* You can never get ahead by trying to get even

-* Those who are peacemakers will plant seeds of peace and reap a harvest

-of goodness

-* You learn from successful failures

-* With good vision, you not only see with your eyes but with your heart and

-when you see with your heart then you really go up

-* The great truths in life are the simple

-* You need to see yourself as already being and achieving your objective

-* The great truths in life are the simple

-* A goal properly set is halfway reached

-* Wealth from gambling quickly disappears; wealth from hard work grows

-* What you commit yourself to become determines what you are

-* Education and motivation cover a lot of ground, but they won't cultivate

-any of it

-* Enthusiasm is like running in the dark.
-You might get there, but you

-also might get killed on the way
+I'm so optimistic I'd go after Moby Dick in a row boat and take the tartar sauce with me

+Focus on the contribution that you can make

+Hard work brings prosperity; playing around brings poverty

+If you want to be enthusiastic, act enthusiastic

+If You take the train off the tracks, it's free but it can't go anywhere

+Do you know a hard working man?
+He shall be successful and stand before kings

+If you have enough push, you don't have to worry about the pull

+Its nice to be important, but its more important to be nice

+Hunger is good - if it makes you work to satisfy it

+Repetition is the mother of learning

+Many marriages would be better if the husband and wife clearly understood they are both on the same side

+Humility and reverence for the Lord will make you both wise and honored

+Some people are so narrow minded they can look through a keyhole with both eyes at the same time

+Real optimism sees the negatives but accentuates the positives

+Take time to be quiet

+If you love someone ..... you will always believe in him

+The difference between winning and being second is very small

+Love never fails

+The greatest single cause of a poor self - image is the absence of unconditional love

+The teacher learns far more than the student

+Story telling is the key to learning

+Real optimism has reason to complain but prefers to smile

+Telling the truth gives a man great satisfaction and hard work returns many blessings to him

+You can never get ahead by trying to get even

+Those who are peacemakers will plant seeds of peace and reap a harvest of goodness

+You learn from successful failures

+With good vision, you not only see with your eyes but with your heart and when you see with your heart then you really go up

+You need to see yourself as already being and achieving your objective

+The great truths in life are the simple

+A goal properly set is halfway reached

+Wealth from gambling quickly disappears; wealth from hard work grows

+What you commit yourself to become determines what you are

+Education and motivation cover a lot of ground, but they won't cultivate any of it

+Enthusiasm is like running in the dark.
+You might get there, but you also might get killed on the way